alexiwalker/stalfos/README.md

 All jumps must be predefined with a JMP_DEF(string,address) before any other instructions. jmp instructions that point to an undefined label will panic.
+Alternatively, JMP_SCAN will located all labels and load them into the jump table at their current address.
+This may be slow/less efficient, especially on larger programs.
+But hardcoding the correct addresses in JMP_DEF will get difficult to maintain with larger programs.

-labels are technically a nop at runtime, but are used to signify the start of a new function. providing a JMP_DEF label but not having that label appear at that location is fine.
+labels are technically a nop at runtime, but are used to signify the start of a new function. providing a JMP_DEF label but not having that label appear at that location is not invalid.
 The jump will occur to the listed location anway ( ie, JMP_DEF(<invalid>,999) -> JMP(<invalid>) will move the program to address 999, even if LABEL(<invalid>) does not occur at location 999.
-This is because labels are noops at runtime and simple serve as an empty address to start the execution at.

 ## Exception